Photo of Joe T. Sylve

 8 LZVN resource fork Larger LZVN files

-9 None xattr Uncompressed variant in LZVN format
+9 None xattr Uncompressed data stored inline

 10 None resource fork 64KB chunks, uncompressed